beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "You too, Sakura?"</br>
 "I was looking something up with Shizune".</br>
 So when Sai and Naruto asked Shizune for a meeting with the Hokage, they had noticed Sakura there and invited her along, then.</br>
 "Anyway.
-How about I her your report, Sai?"</br>
+How about I hear your report, Sai?"</br>
 "Right.
 My messenger safely reached Sasuke the other day".</br>
 "The Cartoon Beast bird flew off to the northeast, hm?
 In which case, judging from the number of days, he's around Yugakure or Shimogakure, maybe?"</br>
 Hearing this, Sakura let out a sigh of relief.
 Sasuke was still alive somewhere.
 She felt easier, just knowing that.</br>